yenyee912/Sistem-Robosot-Race/README.md

 # Sistem-Robosot-Race
-Simple ball detecting program to be used on ROS Turtlebot3 for Robosot Race FIRA
+Simple ball detecting program to be used on ROS Turtlebot3 in Robosot Race FIRA

 IMPORTANT!!!
 If you are a begineer, please follow the following steps to save your time.<br />
 Preparation:<br />